zio/zio-dynamodb/docs/index.md

 ## Why the rewrite

-Three specific pain points from 2.x drove the redesign:
+Some specific pain points from 2.x drove the redesign:
+- **2.x was ZIO-native, with other effect systems bolted on.** Cats Effect and `Future` support existed only as interop modules wrapping the ZIO-native core — so even if you never touched ZIO directly, using the CE or `Future` module still pulled the full ZIO runtime onto your classpath.
+3.x is effect-agnostic by construction, not by wrapper: the same query runs unchanged under ZIO, Cats Effect, or `Future` today, with more planned, and non ZIO users genuinely don't pull ZIO onto their classpath (see the example above).
 - **ZIO Schema 1.x was awkward to use for field access.** Declaring accessors relied on positional tuple-destructuring (`val (id, name) = ProjectionExpression.accessors[Person]`) — easy to get the order wrong, and every new field meant widening a tuple.
 3.x builds on